OSGConnect/tutorial-dagman-intermediate/additional_examples/Splice/README.md

 Monitor the progress of the DAG.
 A total of 12 jobs should be submitted by DAGMan, and the only DAGMan output files generated are those corresponding to `spliced.dag`.
-Once the DAG workflow is finished, examine the contents of `spliced.dag.dagman.out`.
-Did DAGMan run the nodes in the order that you expected?

 For more information on the `SPLICE` utility, see the [DAGMan Splicing Documentation](https://htcondor.readthedocs.io/en/latest/automated-workflows/dagman-using-other-dags.html#dag-splicing).